 Hopefully, you’re aware by now that the OpenPOS plugin was built to work with WordPress and WooCommerce powered online systems.
 So how does OpenPOS integrate with these two tools?

 Well, the good news is that the short answer is very well.
 OpenPOS can be managed from within your WordPress dashboard, once the plugin has been installed.

 As well as configuring the plugin, you can also view order details and generate reports.
 All in all, OpenPOS looks and feels like a core part of your website and ecommerce store.

 OpenPOS WordPress Plugin User Experience

-To give you an idea of what it’s like to use this tool, this section of our OpenPOS review will share some screenshots from the plugin.
-For more information, you can also log into a demo site that’s been set up to showcase this plugin in action.
+To give you an idea of what it’s like to use this tool, this section of our OpenPOS review will share screenshots from the plugin.
+For more information, you can also log into a demo site to showcase this plugin in action.
 Details for this can be found on the OpenPOS sales page.
 But for now, these screenshots will give you an overview of the OpenPOS user experience.

 As well as being able to view the order details, you can easily generate reports covering the OpenPOS usage.

 Viewing sessions is straightforward too including seeing where users have logged in from.

 Finally, you’ll be pleased to know that the design of the point of sale interface is well executed.

 Whether you’re using a touchscreen display with your point of sale dashboard, or a more traditional keyboard and mouse operated device, recording sales through OpenPOS is very straightforward.